|

 in rural Alaska, our first task is to make sure that administrators

-available to fill those roles.
-Local school boards should have a choice when
+with appropriate styles are available to fill those roles.
+Local school

-they have the opportunity to select an administrator to implement their programs.
+an administrator to implement their programs.
+Since existing certification

-exists.
 More flexible requirements and alternative training programs should

-be developed to allow for the selection and preparation of a wide range of administrative
+be developed to allow for the selection and preparation of a wide range

-should then be acquainted with the alternatives available, and allowed to proceed
+the alternatives available, and allowed to proceed accordingly.

 Although administrators are not the only ones responsible for the